 - Hyperactive-Impulsive Presentation: At least six hyperactive-impulsive traits for children up to age 16, or five for adolescents 17 and older and adults.

-The understanding of traits also evolves with age, making the assessment process even more crucial for adults who may not fit the childhood stereotype.
+It is also important to note that a person’s presentation can change with age.
+This makes the assessment process even more important for adults who may not fit the childhood stereotype.

 Support Approaches for ADHD Traits